abdrzqsalihu/abdrzqsalihu/README.md

 ### Hi there 👋

 My name is Abdulrazaq Salihu,
 I am a self-motivated and passionate Software developer with experience in building and maintaining responsive websites.
-Skilled in HTML/CSS, JavaScript, React, Next JS, Firebase, JQuery, PHP and MySQL.
+I am skilled in HTML/CSS, JavaScript, React, Next JS, Firebase, JQuery, PHP, and MySQL.
 I love problem-solving, working within a team, and bouncing ideas off each other to find a solution.
-I love those exciting moments when a plan comes together or when I finally solve a problem.
+I love those exciting moments when a plan comes together or I finally solve a problem.

-🔭 I’m currently working on https://techavenacad.coaxtech.co/
+🔭 I’m currently working on https://dulgeapp.netlify.app/
 - 🌱 I’m currently learning Vanilla JS...
-- 👯 I'll love to collaborate with designers and developers in creating well-optimized and problem-solving apps...
+- 👯 I'll love to collaborate with designers and developers to create well-optimized and problem-solving apps...
 - 🤔 I’m looking for frontend development roles.
 - 💬 Ask me about anything.
 - 📫 How to reach me: Send a mail to abdrzq.salihu@gmail.com.